omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - Single (list).
 Visitors can select only one, all options are displayed in a list.
 - Multiple (list).
 Visitors can select multiple, all options are displayed in a list.
-- Single Dropdown.
+- Single (dropdown menu).
 Visitors can select only one, all options are given in a dropdown menu.
  - Text Input.
 Visitors can type in text to search items that have property values corresponding to that text input.

  For the Select types that include a list or a dropdown menu you will need to set a Query type.
 If the query type is